 There would be no Denver metro area if it not for the fantastic gold mines that were discovered in Central City and Black Hawk.
 Tens of thousands of miners followed the main route from Denver to the gold fields, which required leaving from Golden and traveling up Clear Creek Canyon.
 Today, you can drive the same route the railroad took, driving west on Hwy.
 6 for an exciting excursion through tunnels, along cliffs above the roaring creek, and beneath towering sheer rock walls.

 Eventually, a bike and hiking trail will stretch from Golden all the way to Idaho Springs and beyond -- a 65-mile trail along the banks of Clear Creek.
 Already there are four miles of trails along the creek just 11 miles from Golden that can be accessed from four parking lots.
-A new 1.75 mile-stretch of the paved bike/hike trail from downtown Golden into the mouth of the canyon is scheduled to open in 2020.
+A new 1.75 mile-stretch of the paved bike/hike trail from downtown Golden into the mouth of the canyon is now open, it's called the Peak to Plains Trail.

 In a few miles, turn north on Hwy.
 119 (the “Peak to Peak Highway”) towards Black Hawk and Central City.
-Black Hawk has become a huge resort area with 18 casinos, as well as hotels, restaurants and bars.
+Black Hawk has become a huge resort area with 18 casinos.
 But turn left off Hwy.
 119 at Gregory Street and you can pass right through the resort area and drive two miles to Central City.
 It’s another world.
 Once called “The Richest Square Mile on Earth,” Central City looks much like it did in the 1870s.
 There’s beautiful Victorian architecture, colorful lampposts and flower baskets, and mountainsides of aspens and mining history.
 Take Eureka Street out of town to the old Cemetery, and follow Hwy.
 3 (Upper Apex Road) through valleys of aspens and history.
 You’ll see dozens of old mines along the way.
-At Apex Valley Road, turn right and this will take you back along a creek lined with aspens to Hwy.
+At Apex Valley Road, turn right, and this will take you back along a creek lined with aspens to Hwy.
 119.

 Hiking Under a Canopy of Cottonwoods

 Don’t forget that aspens are not the only tree that turns gold in autumn.
-Their cousin, the cottonwood (both trees are members of the poplar family) turn just as colorful.
+Their cousin, the cottonwood (both trees are members of the poplar family), turns just as colorful.
 However, because of their lower elevations (cottonwoods live at 5,000-8,000 feet), the cottonwood turns later in the season and can have beautiful color for all of October and even up to Thanksgiving.

 Golden’s most popular walk (selected by Westword as the best walk on the Front Range) is the Clear Creek Trail, which offers all forms of recreation, from strolling to biking.
-While water access to Clear Creek and all water activities are currently closed due to COVID 19, the trail is still open.
 The paved, mostly level recreational trail stretches from the beginnings of Clear Creek Canyon in the Foothills of the Rocky Mountains, all the way down to the South Platte River in Denver, 19 miles away, offering a tree-lined path with horseback riding, biking, hiking – and even gold panning along its banks.
 Golden’s back streets are also lined with colorful cottonwoods, as are many parks downtown.
-And the much waited for 1.75 expansion of the trail from Golden into the mouth of Clear Creek Canyon is expected to occur in 2020.

 There’s a reason this town is named “Golden,” and you’ll find out why wherever you go in Golden this fall.